Skip Nav Destination

 Published: 01 July 1980

-... patients forearm arteriovenous differences were also measured.
+... of these patients forearm arteriovenous differences were also measured.
 Core temperatures ranged from 25.9 to 35.5°C. 2.
 The metabolic state was of mobilization of glycogen and triacylglycerol stores, with high plasma concentrations of lactate and lipid metabolites.
-The plasma concentration of glucose was raised in...
+The plasma concentration of glucose was raised...